amalprem/Temperature-Forecasting/README.md

 2) Checking Stationarity in the time series data using ADF and KPSS tests
 3) Using Differencing to remove seasonality from data.
 4) Plotting types of correlations
-  Auto Correlation
+  (Auto Correlation,
-  Partial Auto Correlation
+  Partial Auto Correlation,
-  Cross Correlation
+  Cross Correlation)
 5) Spectral Analysis ( Checking signals in frequency domain)
 6) Model Selection and Fitting

-  ARIMAX

-  SARIMAX

-  VAR
+(ARIMAX, SARIMAX,
+  VAR)
 7) Comparing different models and choosing the best model to forecast temperature